Dr Bingxin Lu

 Biography

-I am currenly a Surrey Future Fellow at Section of Systems Biology University of Surrey.
+I am currently a Surrey Future Fellow at Section of Systems Biology University of Surrey.

-I will start my own research group and please do not hesitate to contact me if you are interested in my research.
-Details of potential projects will come up soon!
+I am setting up my research group and please do not hesitate to contact me if you are interested in my research.
+Please see details of potential projects and opportunities in my personal webpage.

 Previously, I was a Postdoc in Chris Barnes’s group at Department of Cell and Developmental Biology University College London, where I have been working on dynamical modeling of chromosomal instability (CIN) in cancer genomes.
 Before this, I was a Postdoctoral Fellow at Genome Institute of Singapore (Weiwei Zhai’s Group), where I mainly developed pipelines and methods to analyse tumour heterogeneity and clonal evolution in liver and lung cancer genomes.
 I completed my PhD in Computational Biology under the supervision of Hon Wai Leong at School of Computing National University of Singapore, where I developed machine learning and phylogenetic methods for problems related to lateral gene transfer.
 I obtained my Master’s and Bachelor’s degree from Software Engineering Institute East China Normal University, where I led the development of platforms for high-throughput biological data analysis, including RNA-Seq and proteomic data.